 The City of Sydney took over the former Leichhardt Council clients and Australian Unity Home Care Services took over the former Marrickville Council clients.
 The former Ashfield Council did not offer a meals on wheels service at the time of amalgamation.
 The older residents were transitioned to the new provider.
 This transition process was finalised by 31 December 2020.

 Subject: NOTICE OF MOTION: THRIVE BY FIVE

-Council Meeting at its meeting on 26 October 2021 resolved that the matter be deferred to the meeting to be held on 02 November 2021.
+Council Meeting at its meeting on 26 October 2021 resolved that the matter be

 From: Councillor Mark Drury